blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/Notes/NI_Comparison_intro.md

 estimate a confidence interval for that difference.
-When we estimate the with-SRI and without-SRI models separately, we lose the ability to estimate a confidence intervals for the difference.
+When we estimate the with-SRI and without-SRI models separately, we lose the ability to estimate confidence intervals for the difference.

 But adding the SRI term shifts the other parameters some, so we it’s worth checking that estimating the "demographic" turnout